s5tf-team/datasets/README.md

 Thanks for even considering contributing.

 Make sure to run [`swiftlint`](https://github.com/realm/SwiftLint) on your code.
 If you are not sure about how to format something, refer to the [Google Swift Style Guide](https://google.github.io/swift/).

+Please link to the completed GitHub Actions `build` test in your fork with your PR.